n1o/study_notes/_sources/notes/graph_terminology.md

 A subgraph $G_A$ is the graph creted by using the nodes in A and their corresponding edge $G_A = (V_A, E_A)$

 ## Clique
-For an undirected graph, a clique is a set of nodes that are all neighbours of each other.
+For an undirected graph, a clique is a set of nodes that are all neighbors of each other.
 A **maximal clique** is a clique which cannot be made any larger without loosing the clique property.